 The aim of the Corrie ten Boom House Foundation is to keep alive the memory and spiritual heritage of the Ten Boom Family of Haarlem as a sign and inspiration for many.
-Besides running the Corrie ten Boom museum, the Foundation also gives presentations, publishes new and out-of-print books, about the Ten Boom family, encourages the rebroadcasting of Corrie's radio messages worl-wide, develops educational programs, and support all other activities that further the aim of the foundation.
+Besides running the Corrie ten Boom Museum, the Foundation also gives presentations, publishes new and out-of-print books about the Ten Boom Family, encourages the rebroadcasting of Corrie's radio messages worldwide, develops educational programs, and supports all other activities that further the aim of the foundation.

 The foundation will focus its attention on the following projects:

 These projects will be partly funded from the foundation's own funds, but donors are called upon to support these projects financially and with their prayers.
 Revenues from the sale of books, DVDs and other items in the museum shop cover the museum's operating costs.
 Another source of income is the rent from the Ten Boom Jewelry shop.

 Every year, a certified public accountant compiles a financial report.
 Board members of the Corrie ten Boom House Foundation do not receive a compensation for their activities.